preritdas/jeeves/README.md

 (This is for personal reference.)

 Each app needs a `handler` function callable under the app level, ex. in an app module's `__init__.py`.
 The handler *must* take exactly two arguments, `content: str` and `options: dict`.
 Content is the inbound message's raw content.
 The handler must return string content to be texted back to the user.
+The main handler always passes an `inbound_phone` key in the `options` dictionary to each app.

 Read options with `dict.get` supplying a default option value if the option isn't provided.
 For example, WordHunt options in the handler...